New Dynamical Degrees of Freedom from Invertible Transformations: Conclusions and Discussion

-Another direction is to extend our argument to more generic transformations with derivatives.
+Then, we have confirmed by the Hamiltonian analysis that the number of DoF can change after an invertible transformation in the singular branch.
+Moreover, even in cases when the number of DoF is preserved, completely different dynamics can emerge in the singular branch.
+As a further application, we have discussed novel singular but invertible disformal transformations \cite{Bekenstein:1992pj} of the metric.
+These transformations result in emergence of a new degree of freedom of the same type as in mimetic gravity \cite{Chamseddine:2013kea}. \\ \\ After that in section \ref{New_K-essence} we demonstrated that invertible transformations of the scalar field can introduce new degrees of freedom for general k-essence, \cite{Armendariz-Picon:2000nqq,Armendariz-Picon:1999hyi,Chiba:1999ka}).
+For usual scalar field with potential the new degree of freedom is harmless and does not lead to the Ostrogradsky instability \cite{Woodard:2006nt,Woodard:2015zca}), even though the singular branch the equations of motion is of the fourth order.
+Instead, this construction allows to consider different Lorentz-breaking vacua and even nontrivial Lorentz-symmetric vacua spontaneously breaking internal symmetries. \\ \\ Our argument will be extended furthermore in several directions.
+One direction is to use this kind of singular but invertible transformation to find new modified gravity theories such as scalar-tensor theories.
+Some of degenerate higher-order scalar-tensor theories (DHOST) theories \cite{Langlois:2015cwa} can be obtained from the Horndeski construction \cite{Horndeski:1974,Deffayet:2011gz,Kobayashi:2011nu} through an invertible \emph{regular} disformal transformation \cite{Zumalacarregui:2013pma}.
+Recently, more general invertible regular disformal transformations including higher derivatives were constructed \cite{Takahashi:2021ttd}, which were then applied to Horndeski theories to obtain theories beyond DHOST theories \cite{Takahashi:2022mew}.
+It might be interesting to apply these kinds of construction to a singular but invertible transformation.
+In the standard regular case, both gravity theories are physically equivalent without essentially different matter couplings (that is, if we transform the matter couplings as well).
+But, in our singular case, a transformed theory could represent a completely new theory, even if the number of degrees of freedom is preserved, as in our example from subsection \ref{Non-trivial kin.term}.
+In general we would like to raise awareness that singular transformations, even invertible once, represent a dangerous game in this regard. \\ Another direction is to extend our argument to more generic transformations with derivatives.
 In this case, the standard inverse function theorem does not apply as it is, rather, degeneracy conditions are necessary to prevent the appearance of additional degrees of freedom, see \cite{Babichev:2019twf,Babichev:2021bim}.
 However, even in this case, at the final step to judge the invertibility, the same argument of singular nature can appear.
 It would be interesting to investigate whether such a more generic higher derivative transformation allows for a singular but invertible transformation.
 If it is possible, such transformations could open another new class of theories after the transformation.
 Yet another direction is to apply our argument to singular, but invertible transformations in phase space in Hamiltonian formalism.
 This would constitute an interesting extension of the usual canonical transformations.

 To conclude, we think that singular invertible transformations provide an important tool and a playground to construct and analyze variety of physical theories relevant to modified gravity and beyond.